 Needle punch felt construction can be enhanced to highlight characteristics like flame resistance, high abrasion, memory retention, flexibility, filtration, etc. They can be made available in a wide range of materials and designs.

 The needle size, quantity, and placement affect the functional characteristics of the finished felt.
 The number of times the needle loom punctures the fabric and their distance can be adjusted to enhance the fabric’s density (the higher the density, the more durable).

-Here is the end of the process for some non-woven felts.
-Others go on to receive different finishing treatments, including:
+The needled felt can go on to receive different finishing treatments, including:

 - Additional needling for more density

 You can choose from standard SAE grade felts or custom create a felt for your unique project’s needs.

 How Is Needle Punch Felt Made?

 The process begins with determining the intended end-use of the non-woven material.
 This will influence the fiber selection depending on the different characteristics and traits necessary for the material’s function.

 The selected fibers are broken up and separated in compact bales.